networknt/light-4j/docs/content/middleware/sanitizer.md

 Here is the default configuration sanitizer.yml

 ```
-description: Sanitize request for cross site scripting during runtime
+# Sanitize request for cross site scripting during runtime

+# indicate if sanitizer is enabled or not
 enabled: true

+# if it is enabled, does body need to be sanitized
 sanitizeBody: true

+# if it is enabled, does header need to be sanitized
-sanitizeHeader: true
+sanitizeHeader: false
 ```

 If enabled is false, this middleware won't be loaded during server startup. sanitizeBody and sanitizeHeader control if body and header need to be sanitized or both.
+In most of the cases, sanitizing body make sense and sanitizing header is not necessary.

+# When to use sanitizer

+This handler should only be used when you are collecting user input from Web/Mobile UI and later on use the input data to generate web pages.
+For example, a forum or blog application.

+For services that user input will never used to construct web pages, don't use this handler.

 # Query Parameters